It seems the comparison of the Tax Free Savings account (TFSA) versus Registered Retirement Savings Account (RRSP) is still often misunderstood.

 - Retirees looking to shelter investment income to avoid clawback from OAS.

 - Someone temporarily in a low income tax bracket (Maternity leave).
-They could use a TFSA for now and move to an RRSP when they are in need of a tax deferral.
+They could use a TFSA for now and move to an RRSP when they are in need of a tax write off and deferral.

 - High income Canadians with maximized RRSP looking to save additional funds outside their RRSP.
-The TFSA can be maxed out annually before other non-registered investments are used.
+The TFSA should ideally be maxed out annually before other non-registered investments are used.

 To determine if you should contribute to an RRSP this year ask yourself: Was my income tax bracket last calendar year more likely to be higher or lower than it will be when I plan to take the money out in retirement?
 If the answer is higher, then the RRSP could fill your needs this year.
-If the answer is lower, then you may want to consider a TFSA.
+If the answer is lower, then I would lean towards a TFSA.

 Similar to an RRSP, you can invest your TFSA in a wide range of qualified investments like investment funds, stocks, bonds, GIC’s or cash accounts.
 The type of investment will depend on your investor profile and should be determined by you and your financial advisor.